 You might have heard how dangerous short squeezes can be.
 Actually, anytime you short sell a stock, you’re exposed to a potential short squeeze.
-What exactly is a short squeeze and how can you deal with it?
+So, what’s a short squeeze and how can you deal with it?

-We’ll show you real-world examples, but first, we’ll provide a brief introduction to short positions is in order for a better understanding of how short squeezes can alter market dynamics.
+We’ll show you how to find short squeeze stocks using real-world examples, but first, we’ll provide a brief introduction to short positions in order to get a better understanding of how short squeezes can alter market dynamics.
 We will also see you can profit from estimating the timing of the event correctly.

 Getting to Know Short Positions and The Short Squeeze

 A short is completely opposite to the traditional market in that you do not buy low and then sell high.
 Instead, you sell high aiming to buy low later.
 What a trader does is that he simply sells his stock with the intention of covering it at a lower rate later or repurchasing it.
 This is how short positions work in essence.